AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/authoring-download-assets.md

         For each option, you can further specify how file names are handled for downloaded files.
 The following file name options are available:

         - **Use GUID file name**: Downloads the map file with GUID as file name.
         - **Use actual file name**: Downloads the map file with its original file name.
-If duplicate file names are encountered when using the Flatten file hierarchy option, numeric suffixes (_2, _3, and so on) are automatically added to resolve the conflict.
+When this option is used with Flatten file hierarchy, any duplicate file names in the map are automatically resolved by appending numeric suffixes (_2, _3, and so on) to ensure unique file names.

     >[!NOTE]
     >